felixfan/HLAassoc/README.md

 ### 2) Digits resolution (-d or --digits)

-Test of association using two digits or four digits.
+Test of association using two digits, four digits or six digits.
 When two was used, alleles such as `A*02:01` and `A*02:06` will be combined as `A*02`.
 Default value is 4.

 ### 3) Genetic model to test (-m or --model)